 “Janet’s been on my mind a lot lately.
 You start dwellin’ on past mistakes, people you’ve lost, the usual stuff you think about when you get old.
 Lookin’ at you reminds me I was young once and thoroughly in love,” he said patting my hand.

-Noise came from the other side of the diner that made me spin around in my seat.
-I spotted Sandra stumbling backwards and falling to the floor, screaming hysterically.
-Black Coat struck her with the butt of a sawed-off shot gun, while everyone sat stunned and confused.
+A noise came from the other side of the diner that made me spin around in my seat.
+I spotted Sandra stumbling backward and falling to the floor, screaming hysterically.
+Black Coat struck her with the butt of a sawed-off shotgun, while everyone sat stunned and confused.

 “Alright, I need wallets and jewelry on the table, NOW!
 My associate is coming around with a bag to get your shit.
 Please don’t do anything stupid.
 We can all get out of here safe,” said Gray Coat as he stood by the booth with an automatic.

 Black Coat ran around the place barking orders and sticking his gun in people’s faces, while Franklin followed his every step.
 He squeezed my hand tight until I felt it go prickly and had to tap out.

 “Are you ok?”
 I whispered.

 He didn’t say a thing but the muscles in his jaw twitched.
 The gunman got to us and saw that we hadn’t put anything on the table yet.

 “What da fuck?
 Get your shit on the table.
 We on a schedule!” as he pointed the shotgun in my face.

 I went to grab my purse when I heard, “Leave her the hell alone.”

 My eyes went big and I shook my head to calm Franklin down.
 Black Coat swung around towards him and Franklin tilted the barrel upwards once he grabbed it.
 A shot went off into the ceiling causing people to panic.
 I ducked down while my friend struggled with the robber.